broofa/BroofaJS/README.md

 # BroofaJS

 Misc.
-JS utilities that may be of broader interest
+JS utilities that may be of broader interest.
+See subdirectories for documentation